HabitatFramework/TechnicalGuide/access/access.rst

 		Linked Table Manager dialog

 5. Select the :guilabel:`Always prompt for new location` check box.

-6. Click the tables that you wish to update or click the :guilabel:`Select All` button and then click :guilabel:`OK`.
+6. Click the tables that you wish to update or click the :guilabel:`Select All` button (see :ref:`figARTMSD` for example) and then click :guilabel:`OK`.

 	.. _figARTMSD: